why does sleep feel so fast?

 Why Does Sleep Feel So Short?

-As mentioned, sleep appears to make time move faster.
-Many of us learn this as children.
-When we have something to look forward to, getting to bed early seems to bring about the next day sooner.
+Sleep seems to make time move faster, which many of us learn as children.
+When we have something to look forward to, going to bed early seems to bring about the next day sooner.

-We could have been under the influence of anesthesia for just thirty minutes or as long as ten hours.
+We could have been under the influence of anesthesia for just 30 minutes or as long as 10 hours.
 The outcome is the same: we won’t remember or notice that we were asleep during the procedure.

 What Are The Four Stages of Sleep?